 The hike was made up of nine teenagers between 13 and 17 years old and three guides including myself.
 Seven of the hikers were participating to complete a level of their Duke Of Ed Award.
 Duke Of Ed requires groups not to be more than seven participants, so I split the five girls and four boys.

-Prior to the hike I met with most face to face and a few over the phone.
+Prior to the hike, I met with most face to face and a few families over the phone.
 Then a week prior to the start we all met up to do a pack shakedown to go through their packs to keep their weight as low as possible.

 A bus from Landsdale Bus Charter picked us all up at the Cockburn Train Station as this was central and easy for parents to reach.
 I thank small business owner Neville from Landsdale Bus Charter for his professional and friendly service.
 He played his part in making this hike great.

 We arrived at the trailhead 9 am, not too early as our first day was deliberately only 8.5km to the Canning Campsite.
 We all sat in a circle and discussed expectations.
 A plan for the day and things I wanted to incorporate immediately.